 Paying for INTELENCE®

 If you have commercial or private health insurance and need help paying for INTELENCE®, the Janssen CarePath Savings Program may be able to help.
 If you don’t have commercial or private health insurance, you may find help from the programs and resources found on the Janssen Prescription Assistance Web site.
 Learn more>>

-Janssen CarePath can give you resources that may help you get started with INTELENCE® treatment.
-Sign up or log in to your personal Janssen CarePath Account – MyJanssenCarePath.com, so you can learn about your insurance coverage, learn about programs that may help you pay for your medication, and find other support resources.
+Janssen CarePath can give you resources that may help you get started with INTELENCE®.
+Sign up or log in to your personal Janssen CarePath account at MyJanssenCarePath.com, so you can learn about your coverage, learn about programs that may help you pay for your medication, and find other support resources.
 Learn more>>

 INTELENCE® does not cure HIV infection or AIDS.
 You must stay on continuous HIV therapy to control your HIV infection and decrease HIV-related illnesses.

 Ask your healthcare provider if INTELENCE® is right for you.